evgeniy-logvinov/leasing.backend.nest.js/README.md

 Change for UUID all ids
-If user already confirmed we need to show error message Change role_id to roleId field when we will refresh the db
+If user already confirmed we need to show error message Change role_id to roleId field when we will refresh the db Verification case when email send but not confirmed